bankless-academy/bankless-academy/public/lesson/en/wallet-basics.md

 What is a wallet?

 - [ ] A blockchain
+- [ ] A cryptocurrency
+- [ ] A digital collectible
 - [ ] An app/device used to interact with a blockchain
-- [ ] A digital collectible

 # Recovery Phrase